 Plainwell is a very small city located in the state of Michigan.
 With a population of 3,822 people and three constituent neighborhoods, Plainwell is the 247th largest community in Michigan.
 Much of the housing stock in Plainwell was built prior to World War II, making it one of the older and more historic cities in the country.

-Unlike some cities, Plainwell isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Plainwell are a mix of both white- and blue-collar jobs.
-Overall, Plainwell is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Plainwell who work in office and administrative support (12.99%), sales jobs (11.41%), and food service (10.65%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Plainwell is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Plainwell is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Plainwell who work in office and administrative support (13.83%), food service (12.37%), and sales jobs (7.96%).

-In terms of college education, Plainwell is nearly on par with the US average for all cities of 21.84%: 19.37% of adults 25 and older in Plainwell have a bachelor's degree or advanced degree.
+The percentage of adults in Plainwell who are college-educated is close to the national average for all communities of 21.84%: 19.82% of the adults in Plainwell have a bachelor's degree or advanced degree.

 The people who call Plainwell home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plainwell residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Plainwell include Irish, English, Dutch, and Polish.